AnvarGazizov/benchsci_testapp/README.md

+# Implementation

+All functionality is built with one way data flow and composability in mind.
+Top level components contain all of the state and provide callbacks to modify the satate to the child components, in both PaperListView and PaperFull.

+## Search

 Note: due to my current lack of knowledge about ES6 transpilers and limited time available i had to write the React code within an inline script in default.ctp.
 I understand this is bad practice and would have not done so if i had more time, however all of the components have been put in separate .js files for documentation and readability purposes.